dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/stars.rst.txt

 these starless cores will be determined by the interstellar radiation field.
-But since the cores are very small compared to the total model (e.g. you have used AMR to refine the grid around/in these cores), the chance of each external photon package to `hit' the starless core is small.
-It means that the larger the grid or the smaller the starless core, the more photon packages (``nphot``\ , see Section :ref:`sec-dust-thermal-monte-carlo`) one must use to make sure that at least some of them enter the starless cores.
+But since the cores are very small compared to the total model (e.g. you have used AMR to refine the grid around/in these cores), the chance of each external photon package to 'hit' the starless core is small.
+It means that the larger the grid or the smaller the starless core, the more photon packages (``nphot``, see Section :ref:`sec-dust-thermal-monte-carlo`) one must use to make sure that at least some of them enter the starless cores.
 If you choose ``phot`` too small in this case, then the temperature in these cores would remain undetermined